jnozzi/cocoadev.com/markdown/RemoveFromSuperviewProblem.md

 ----
-*remove self on mouse down* -> I first did this.. but as i wanted my superview to know what was happening, i tried this way.. but whatever, i found what mades the app crash : i had a dealloc full of [var release]; i shouldn't had.. in other words, i was destroying objects prematurely. - General/StephaneDassieu.
+*remove self on mouse down* -> I first did this.. but as i wanted my superview to know what was happening, i tried this way.. but whatever, i found what mades the app crash : i had a dealloc full of [var release]; i shouldn't had.. in other words, i was destroying objects prematurely. - StephaneDassieu.

 *If the superview is a custom class you could override     willRemoveSubview:.* --> *very good idea, will try it*